mia-platform/documentation/docs/fast_data/configure_single_view_creator.md

 **pipeline.js**: It takes as input a MongoDB instance and returns a function.
 This function takes as input the projection change identifier and returns an array.

-If it's empty, a delete operation will be executed on the single view identified by the singleViewKeyGenerator result.
+If it is empty, a delete operation will be executed on the single view identified by the `singleViewKeyGenerator` result.
-If it's not empty, an upsert operation will be executed on the single view identified by the singleViewKeyGenerator result.
+If it is not empty, an upsert operation will be executed on the single view identified by the `singleViewKeyGenerator` result.

 :::note
 If the pipeline returns an array with more than one element, only the first element will be used for the upsert.